dodozhang21/oriental/readme.txt

 version 1.3.0 – Made compatible with wordpress version 3.5.1.
 Fixed some bugs viewed under the latest versions of the browers.
 Added responsive web styling.
-Added support for wordpress 3 menu. version 1.3.10 - Updated screenshot and the sidebar background image, fixed site title version 1.3.11 - Makes the theme translation ready version 1.3.12 - Revamp on the main menu and comment styles.
-Now requires WP 3.8+ as it's dependent on dashicons.
+Added support for wordpress 3 menu. version 1.3.10 - Updated screenshot and the sidebar background image, fixed site title version 1.3.11 - Makes the theme translation ready version 1.3.13 - Revamp on the main menu and comment styles.
+Now requires WP 3.8+ as it's dependent on dashicons. version 1.3.14 - Fixed a bug in functions.php introduced by v1.3.13

 --------------------------------------------------------------------------------
 For support: